MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/download-copilot-transcript-data.md

    :::image type="content" source="../media/copilot-interactions-mini.png" alt-text="Screenshot of the decoded interaction data." lightbox="../media/copilot-interactions.png":::

 If you want to download the feedback provided by the agent, follow the same steps.
-If an agent has provided verbatim feedback, you'll find it in the `msdyn_verbatim` attribute in `msdyn_interactiondata`.
+If an agent has provided verbatim feedback, you'll find it in the `msdyn_verbatim` attribute in `msdyn_copilotinteractiondata`.